jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 ```

 Following command contains the minimal argument for the `Heatmap()` function
-which just visualizes the matrix as a heatmap with default settings.
+which visualizes the matrix as a heatmap with default settings.
 Very
 similar as other heatmap tools, it draws the dendrograms, the row/column names
 and the heatmap legend.
 The default color schema is "blue-white-red" which is
 mapped to the minimal-mean-maximal values in the matrix.
 The title for the